allenai/S2abEL/README.md

-# S2abEL: A Datasetfor Entity Linking from Scientific Tables
+# S2abEL: A Dataset for Entity Linking from Scientific Tables

 This repository provides access to the dataset `S2abEL` and is the official implementation of [S2abEL: A Dataset and Baseline for Entity Linking from Scientific Tables with Out-of-Knowledge-Base Mentions]() by Yuze Lou, Bailey Kuehl, Erin Bransom, Aakanksha Naik, Sergey Feldman, and Doug Downey.